Fort Abraham Lincoln: History

-In 1876, the Army departed from here as part of the Great Sioux War of 1876-77, resulting in Custer's defeat at the Little Bighorn, where they were to push the non-treaty Indians back to their particular reservations.
+In 1876, the Army departed from here as part of the Great Sioux War of 1876, resulting in Custer's defeat at the Little Bighorn, where they were to push the non-treaty Indians back to their particular reservations.
 Custer along with about half of his troops did not return to Fort Lincoln.
 The Fort was abandoned in 1891 after the completion of the railroad to Montana in 1883.
-A year after the fort was abandoned; local residents disassembled the fort for its nails and wood.
+A year after the fort was abandoned, local residents disassembled the fort for its nails and wood.
 In 1895, a new Fort Lincoln was built across the river near Bismarck.
 In 1907, President Theodore Roosevelt signed the deed to the original fort's land over to the state as Fort Abraham Lincoln State Park.

 In 1934, the Civilian Conservation Corps built a visitor center, shelters, and roads.
 They also reconstructed military blockhouses and placed cornerstones to mark where fort buildings once stood, as well as replicating Mandan earthen lodges.
 Additional reproductions have since been built on the site, creating a replica Mandan village, called "On-a-Slant Village."
 A reproduction of Custer's house was built in the park in 1989, in time for the state of North Dakota's centennial celebration.

 Features

 On-A-Slant Indian Village

-On-A-Slant Mandan Village (Mandan: Miti-ba-wa-esh) was established in the late 16th century and was inhabited until c.
+On-A-Slant, Mandan Village (Mandan: Miti-ba-wa-esh) was established in the late 16th century and was inhabited until c.
 1781.
 During those years the Mandan tribe had between seven and nine villages (all located along the Missouri River), with an estimated total population of 10,000 to 15,000.
 On-a-Slant was the furthest south of all these villages and consisted of approximately 86 earth lodges.
 Its population was about 1,000–1,500.
-It was located near the point where the Heart River and the Missouri River come together and was named so by the Mandan because the village was built on ground that slopes towards the river valley.
+It was located near the point where the Missouri and Heart Rivers come together and was named so by the Mandan because the village was built on ground that slopes towards the river valley.
 It was fortified with a ditch and palisade, to protect its wealth of food and trade goods.

 The women of the Mandan tribe were responsible for building the earth lodges, which were held up by a frame of cottonwood logs and covered with layers of willow branches, grass, and earth.
 These thick walls insulated the lodge effectively in both summer and winter.
 The top center of the earth lodge contained a hole to let out smoke from the fire pit and to let in sunlight.
 The earth lodges were placed close together with all entrances facing towards the village plaza in the center.
 Each lodge housed about ten to fifteen members of the immediate and extended family.
 The Mandan tribe lived on farming and hunting.
 The village became a center of trading because the Mandan were known for their ability to make pottery and prepare animal skins.
 In 1781, a smallpox epidemic ravaged the Mandan tribe, killing off a majority of the villagers.
 The remaining tribe members moved north to join the Hidatsa tribe along the Knife River.